Hey, Simon here and welcome to my Wood Profits review!

 “If you rely on the specific income or earnings figures used, you must accept all the risk of not doing as well.
 The described experiences are atypical.
 Your financial results are likely to differ from those described in the testimonials.”

-If you think $37 is the end of it, you can think again too.
-This is just the starting product designed to get you in through the front door before they start upselling you.
+If you think $37 is the end of it, think again.
+This is just the first fee designed to get you through the door so they can start upselling you.

 As you can see, the first up-sell is will set you back an additional $29.97, then another $39.00 before an extra $49.97.